Covid 19 Coronavirus: Chris Hemsworth shares 'ultimate' at-home workout

 The Aussie star stepped up when gyms across Australia and New Zealand were closed, giving away free access to his fitness app for six weeks.

-The app – which is called Centr and costs $124.99 NZD a year normally – hosts a wealth of information for fitness lovers, gives users access to workouts crafted by some of the industry's finest trainers, healthy recipes and heaps of tips and advice.
+The app – which is called Centr and normally costs NZ$124.99 a year – hosts a wealth of information for fitness lovers, gives users access to workouts crafted by some of the industry's finest trainers, healthy recipes and heaps of tips and advice.

 While the Hollywood actor doesn't lead any of the workout videos himself, he's previously revealed he uses the workouts to keep himself in shape.